 Jordan Valley is a tiny city located in the state of Oregon.
 With a population of 137 people and just one neighborhood, Jordan Valley is the 224th largest community in Oregon.

-When you are in Jordan Valley, you'll notice that it is more blue-collar than most other communities in America.
-44.16% of Jordan Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Jordan Valley is a blue-collar town, with 44.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jordan Valley is a city of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Jordan Valley who work in office and administrative support (14.29%), management occupations (14.29%), and teaching (10.39%).

 And if you like science, one thing you'll find is that Jordan Valley has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.